Chracken/VerifyBot/README.md

 How to use pm2?
 `pm2 list` - shows you a list with all pm2 processes
-`pm2 stop id` - show some process from pm2 list by id
+`pm2 stop id` - stop some process from pm2 list by id
 `pm2 kill` - stop all pm2 processes
 `pm2 logs` - shows logs about all processes in real time!
 Use it to see VerifyBot activity.